Policy G3: Creation of the Emerald Network

 Proposals for the purpose of improving the biodiversity of sites in the Emerald Network will be supported.

-4.103 The Emerald Network comprises designated wildlife sites (such as Local Nature Reserves, Local Wildlife Sites, and Ancient Woodland Sites), key green sites (such as parks and gardens), and the River Wear and the riverbanks.
+4.111 The Emerald Network comprises designated wildlife sites (such as Local Nature Reserves, Local Wildlife Sites, and Ancient Woodland Sites), key green sites (such as parks and gardens), and the River Wear and the riverbanks.
 The sites are connected by public rights of way or pavements.
 In some cases the existing PROW or pavement may skirt the site rather than provide access into the site.
 Other Local Wildlife sites in Our Neighbourhood have not been included in the Emerald Network as they are not accessible by public rights of way or pavements, e.g. Moorhouse Wood and Borehole Wood.
+The Emerald Network includes the only sites that meet the above criteria in Our Neighbourhood (see the assessment of open spaces in Our Neighbourhood undertaken for this Neighbourhood Plan – Durham City Neighbourhood Planning Forum, 2018).
 This policy does not provide public access to these sites if such access is currently restricted by the site owners.
 Any provision of public access to a site is at the discretion of the owner.
-This policy does not confer extra designations on these sites and should be contrasted with Policy G2 which does convey an additional designation on a small number of very special sites.
 The Emerald Network is only part of the green infrastructure within Our Neighbourhood.
 The Emerald Network also links to a number of sites of wildlife interest that lie immediately adjacent to Our Neighbourhood.
 These comprise: part of Baxter Wood, part of Farewellhall Wood, Old Durham Gardens, part of Pelaw Wood, Frankland Wood and Kepier Wood.

 - improving the image of the City by proving an extra tourist attraction